 Published at Thursday, September 19th 2019, 17:15:10 PM. shape homework By Belinda Dee.
 Combining colors, therefore, is all about balance.
 Basic color theory makes use of the color wheel to give examples of harmonious schemes.
 A complementary color scheme uses two colors from opposite sides of the wheel – such as yellow and purple – and should be used to highlight the difference between two things.
 An analogous scheme uses three colors next to one another (such as red, red violet and red orange), with one being the dominant color (red).
 This color scheme can be used to make something stand out, using the dominant color for the most important information.

-Published at Saturday, December 14th 2019, 19:50:29 PM. tracing shapes By James Washington.
+Published at Wednesday, September 11th 2019, 16:12:08 PM. worksheet works By Wendy Collins.
 Certain colors have a greater impact on our memory than others, so it′s important for your child to choose the right colors when making revision notes.
 Studies have shown that colors such as orange, red and yellow are more attention‐grabbing compared with colors such as grey or brown.
 This means that information written or highlighted in these colors have a higher chance of being remembered.
 But what colors should be used, and when?
 According to basic color theory, red and yellow stimulate the mind.
 Red draws attention to something that is important and is good for memory retrieval, while yellow highlights points that need to be remembered and stimulates mental activity.
 Blue has been proven to be good for boosting the ability to think creatively, while both blue and green have both been found to be calming and to increase concentration.